stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-static-permissions/en.md

 > Tables' structure may be different in your application.
 We are going to use the simplest but sufficient structure to solve [The issue](#the-issue)

 As our roles has a predefined set of permissions which are not required to be changeable in runtime, we are going to define role permissions in the code.
 For each role we will have a separate function.
-Then depending on the role name, we will call that function to define permissions and create `Ability` instance.
-Using `Ability` instance we can guarantee that a user can do only what his role allows him to do.
+Then depending on the role name, we will call that function to define permissions and create corresponding abilities.
+Using `PureAbility` instance we can guarantee that a user can do only what his role allows him to do.

 > In the next Demo, we are not going to implement REST API as the main intention of this recipe is to solve [The issue](#the-issue).